Cheapest fixed energy tariff for summer 2026 (UK guide)

 - GOV.UK: energy bills support – official guidance on help with energy costs

-Ready to find your cheapest fixed tariff after summer 2026?
+Ready to find your cheapest fixed tariff before the July 2026 cap rise?

-Compare whole-of-market fixed deals for your postcode, with the key terms clearly explained—so you can choose on value, not hype.
+Compare whole-of-market fixed deals for your postcode, with the key terms clearly explained—so you can choose on value, not hype, ahead of the £1,862 cap.

 Back to Energy Cost Saving Advice